brycewray/hugo-site/content/posts/2021/07/beginners-luck-4-vite-edition.md

 });
 ```

-In the Eleventy [site-wide data directory](https://www.11ty.dev/docs/data-global/)---in my repo's case, `_data` at the top level---I added a `build.js` file with the following content:
+In the Eleventy [site-wide data directory](https://www.11ty.dev/docs/data-global/) --- in my repo's case, `_data` at the top level --- I added a `build.js` file with the following content:

 ```js
 module.exports = {